 Don’t forget that all of Instagram’s ad formats offer a call-to-action button that followers can click on to take them to your website.

-If you have partnered with an influence, work with them to promote your URL in their own content as well.
+If you have partnered with influencers, work with them to promote your URL in their own content as well.

 Finally, to ensure you can view relevant traffic stats, deploy analytics software to glean insights on which Instagram content is driving traffic to your website so you can target your campaign further.